snowdj/math-141/problem-sets.md

 Problem sets are practice.
 A good problem set will not only have the correct answers, it will be presented in a clean and easily understood way.

 **PS1**: Please work through problems 1, 4, 6, 8, 10, 11, 15, 16, and 17 in the Exercises at the end of Chapter 1 (the first one is labeled 1.1 on page 43).

+**PS2**: Please work through problems 24, 26, 40, and 47 in the Exercises at the end of Chapter 1.